Attraction 3 / 57

 Arc de Triomphe

-In the middle of the Place Charles de Gaulle, at the border of the 8th, 16th and 17th arrondissement stands one of the greatest arches in history: the Arc de Triomphe (arch of triumph).
+In the middle of the Place Charles de Gaulle, at the end of the Champs-Élysées, stands one of the greatest arches in history: the Arc de Triomphe (arch of triumph).

 Arc de Triomphe, Paris